 1 c. of heavy whipping cream

-2-3 large russet potatoes chopped or sliced (I prefer chopped)
+2-3 large red or russet potatoes chopped or sliced (I prefer chopped), leave skins on

 small bunch of Kale, stems removed and leaves given a rough chop…you can use mustard greens which are spicier

 1. In a large pot, cook sausage on medium high heat, until cooked through and brown.
 Remove sausage and store in fridge until later.
 Keep sausage drippings in the pan.

 2. In same pot, lower heat to medium and saute chopped raw bacon and onion until bacon is cooked through and onions are translucent/soft.
 Add garlic and cook for about 1-2 minutes more, stirring constantly so garlic doesn’t burn.